nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: This app will help the professors keep track of each student’s performance after each assessment.
+**Value proposition**: This app will help the professors keep track of each student’s performance after each assessment, doing so faster than a typical mouse/GUI driven app.
-It can analyse results of individual students, or tutorial groups, and identify students who require additional help, while doing so faster than a typical mouse/GUI driven app.
+It can analyse results of individual students, or tutorial groups, and identify students who require additional help,

 ### User stories